hbaehr/PoissonPLUTOAMR/README.md

 ---add AMRPoissonPluto.H and AMRPoissonPluto.o to the list of headers and object files

----add variables to transfer potential down to the patch level: AMRLevelPluto -> LevelPluto -> PatchPluto -> PatchEuler
+---add variables to transfer potential down to the patch level: AMRLevelPluto -> LevelPluto -> PatchEuler

 Additionally:

 In Src/struct.h: the data structure needs to make room for Phi

 In Src/Chombo/PatchEuler.cpp: need to allocate the memory for the space in the data structure for Phi

+TODO:

+-Make potential available to level integrator on refined levels

+-Resolve memory leak

+-More sophisticated boundary conditions

+-Additional refinedment criterion

 -Hans Baehr